qgis/QGIS-Documentation/docs/user_manual/expressions/expression_help/GeometryGroup.rst

 geometry_n
 ..........

 Returns a specific geometry from a geometry collection, or NULL if the input geometry is not a collection.
+Also returns a part from a multipart geometry.

 .. list-table::
    :widths: 15 85